Nusiq/mcblend/README.md

 - Remove old UV maps.
 If set to true running the "Set bedrock UV" will remove old uv mapping from the selected objects (objects in blender can have multiple uv-maps, you can acces them in "Object data properties").
+- Template resolution - Sets the resolution of the template texture.
+Setting this to 0 prevents the creation of the template texture.
+This value describes how many pixels on the image is represented by one texture_widht or texture_height unit in model definition.
+The value of 1 gives the standard minecraft texture resolution.
 - "Set minecraft UVs" button runs the operator which plans the UV-mapping.
 ### Custom properties
 This panel adds easy acces for managing some of the custom properties used by